 If you’re an SME with a limited budget, you might want to hire a CFO to help you grow your business.
 Whether you want a trial run or only have the budget for three days a week, a part=time CFO can help you scale up your business.
 You’ll still get all the same benefits of someone who hires a full-time CFO, without the cost eating into your profit margin.

 Your time is money.
 While you might be trying to oversee some of the financial activities yourself, this is eating into your productivity and taking your time away from other operational issues.
-A CFO is an investment that will help you save and generate more capital in the future, whether it’s through forecasting or implementing financial systems.
+Headhunting a Chief Finance Officer is an investment that will help you save and generate more capital in the future, whether it’s through forecasting or implementing financial systems.

 A CFO has four pillars to their role – controls, leadership, operations, and strategy.
 Your CFO should sit as part of your Board of Directors, working with your employees and external organizations like shareholders and potential investors.
 Their operational activities focus primarily on data analysis and profit improvement, while the control function of their job rotates around identifying, quantifying, and mitigating any risks surrounding your business.
 The strategy aspect of their job is perhaps the most significant for SMEs, as the CFO will evaluate their forecast reporting and provide support for your company’s growth plans.

 You never know if your business plans are too ambitious or if they’re not ambitious enough!
-Having a CFO on your team can allow you to see an accurate picture of the circumstances surrounding your business, for both now and the future.
+Having a Chief Finance Officer on your team can allow you to see an accurate picture of the circumstances surrounding your business, for both now and the future.

 Finance is one thing that should be embedded in every aspect of your business.
 Whether it’s manufacturing or commercial operations, the role of a CFO allows you to evaluate the financial activity of every corner of your business.
 While a CFO will implement some automated analytics and reporting, most of their work focuses on supporting your leadership team by providing accurate forecasting.